£101.25 £135.00

 TECHNICAL INFO

-Campagnolo Record seatpost, hailing from Italy and in production from the 1960s to the 1980s.
-Made from aluminium/steel and weighing in at 270 grams - pretty lightweight for seatposts at that time.
+Campagnolo Nuovo Record seatpost, hailing from Italy and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
+Made from aluminium/steel and weighing in at 265 grams - pretty lightweight for seatposts at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong seatpost!